isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/Programme Curators.md

 			THK Home for Disabled@Sembawang was established in April 2018 to provide long term residential care for adults (aged between 17 and 55) diagnosed with intellectual disabilities (ID) and/or Autism, Spectrum Disorder (ASD), or other co-morbidities.<br>
 <br>We are looking for group volunteers to co-curate programmes to assist THK Home residents in these 2 areas:<br>
 			a) Activities of Daily Living - routine activities such as eating, dressing etc
-			<br>b) Community Living Skills - basic skills such as ability to take care of oneself in terms of living, diet etc
+			<br>b) Community Living Skills - basic skills such as ability to take care of oneself (e.g. diet etc)
 		</td>
 	</tr>
 </table>